iionly/Elgg_1.7_extended_tinymce/README.txt

 4. Enable the tinymce plugin again,

-5. Execute the upgrade.php script, i.e. call http://<yoursite.domain>/upgrade.php in your browser.
+5. Execute the upgrade.php script, i.e. call http://<yoursite.domain>/upgrade.php in your browser to flush the site cache.